jb49088/alien_invasion/README.md

 ### alien_invasion

-In alien_invasion, the player controls a rocket ship that appears at the bottom center of the screen.
-The player can move the ship right and left using a and d and shoot bullets using the spacebar.
-When the game begins, a fleet of aliens fills the sky and moves across and down the screen.
-The player shoots and destroys the aliens.
-If the player destroys all the aliens, a new fleet appears that moves faster than the previous fleet.
-If any alien hits the player's ship or reaches the bottom of the screen, the player loses a ship.
+In alien_invasion, the player controls a spaceship that appears at the bottom center of the screen.
+The player can move the ship right and left using a and d and shoot lasers using the spacebar.
+When the game begins, a fleet of UFO's fills the sky and moves across and down the screen.
+The player shoots and destroys the UFO's.
+If the player destroys all the UFO's, a new fleet appears that moves faster than the previous fleet.
+If any UFO hits the player's ship or reaches the bottom of the screen, the player loses a ship.
 If the player loses three ships, the game ends.